FAQ2024-12-04T04:21:43+01:00

 We began designing journeys in Africa in the mid 1990s.
 A wildlife safari is a phenomenal experience.
 An excellent safari requires some flexibility.
 Wildlife moves, conditions change, and events on safari are unpredictable, as they are not orchestrated, but depend mainly on positioning ourselves well for an opportunity to arise and so experience something amazing.

-We assure you that there is a huge difference in the details of any safari.
-Unfortunately this is hard to describe to anyone who has not experienced it before.
+We assure you that there is a huge difference in these details when designing a safari.

-More information on the difference between a private guided journey and other journeys are described here.
+More information on the difference between our Premium guiding style journey and other journeys are described here.

-Generally a private guided safari is more flexible as many of the trip details are left up to the A Step Ahead guide while on your journey.
+Generally a safari guided by an A Step Ahead guide (or Premium guiding style) is more flexible as many of the trip details are left up to the A Step Ahead guide while on your journey.
 He would customise your journey as it happens.
-You would also have more continuity between one place and another, as the guide would know your preferences, and what you have or have not seen, and customise accordingly, allowing for different experiences in the next location.
-Our independent safaris (with no A Step Ahead guide) are also very popular, even though you would follow more of the program of each camp or lodge, so the day to day activities would be less customised.
+You would also have more continuity between one place and another, as your guide would know your preferences, and what you have or have not seen, and customise accordingly, allowing for different experiences in the next location.
+The pros and cons of our Premium and Classic guiding (with no A Step Ahead guide) style safaris are explained in more detail on this page.

 In Africa, yes, it is.
 Of course this is discretionary, and should depend on the service you receive.
 Usually this is done once during your stay at each place, just before you leave, and often there is a communal tip box for this purpose.
 Once you have booked your trip, you will be sent lots of information and details on your trip, including gratuity guidelines.
 To give you a rough idea the total cost of gratuities on an African safari may be about 5% of the total trip cost.